Skip to main content

 Prompt:

 Convert this CoDraft into a reusable template.
-Replace project-specific values with clear placeholders and keep the table structure.
+Replace project-specific values with clear fields and keep the table structure.

 Too broadBetter